Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Planar Antenna Arrays

+\begin{remark} In this paper, we define the far-field as being the propagation range between the array and the single-antenna transmitter where the far-field approximation gives accurate results.
+When the transmit antenna is isotropic, the border between the near-field and far-field is frequency-independent and proportional to the width/height $\sqrt{NA}$ of the receiving array, as seen from \eqref{eq:rule-of-thumb}.
+Note that the far-field definition for an array is conceptually different from the Fraunhofer distance, which is a frequency-dependent limit for the radiative far-field from a single antenna element.
+It describes the range at which one can neglect the reactive electromagnetic phenomena that appear within few wavelengths from an antenna.
+When considering large arrays in this paper, we will be in the far-field of the individual elements but in the near-field of the array. \end{remark}

 \begin{remark} The propagation models presented in this section are physically accurate, under the given assumptions, and will be used in the remainder of this paper.
-However, this does not mean that the assumptions are applicable in any conceivable practical setup.
+However, this does not mean that the assumptions are applicable in any conceivable practical setup---no model is generally applicable.
 For example, there can be other antenna gains, other polarization directions, and channels consisting of multiple paths.
-We are not covering these generalizations since we focus on providing an intuitive exposition of the fundamental behaviors.
-Nevertheless, we claim that the properties that we expose will hold true also under other and/or more general conditions.
-The main difference is that additional scaling factors might appear in the SNR expressions and one might get summations of multiple expressions (representing multiple paths) of similar kinds as those in this paper. \end{remark}
+We are not focusing on these generalizations since we aim to provide an intuitive exposition of the fundamental behaviors.
+However, the generalization of the results are discussed in Section~\ref{sec:extensions}. \end{remark}